MostafaAtef96/the_complete_app_by_appbrewery/README.md

 In this App, you will learn:
 * Modularising your code into separate classes.
-* Dart classes and objects.
+* About Dart Classes and Objects.
-* Using class constructors.
+* How to use Class Constructors.
-* The four pillars of OOP
+* About the Four Pillars of OOP
-* Extracting Widgets to refactor your code.
+* How to extract Widgets to refactor your code.
-* Private and public modifiers in Dart.
+* About Private and Public modifiers in Dart.
 * How to use Dart lists.
 * The difference between var, const and final.